origamitower/purr/design/idea/0001-modules.md

   | r = p | r > p | r < p   -- relations
 ```

+> **TODO:**
+> This is probably too much to implement efficiently right now, so the more SMT
+> parts of relation may be left to another iteration, and for this initial
+> implementation we'll only consider simple equality between terms in unification.

 This language is powerful enough to include most common categories, without causing problems such as non-termination.
 Evaluation is done by unification, as in relational logic.

 For example, a constraint may be given for the version of a module: